Event-Driven Architecture: Building Reactive Applications

 Reactive Principles in Practice

 Reactive systems β€” those built to be responsive, resilient, elastic, and message-driven β€” align naturally with event-driven design.
-Key characteristics include:
+These characteristics also complement modern CI/CD pipelines and automated infrastructure models.

 • Responsiveness: Systems should provide consistent, timely feedback even under load.